microsoft/FluidFramework/experimental/framework/frs-client/README.md

 The frs-client package provides a simple and powerful way to consume collaborative Fluid data with the Frs service.

 This package is marked as experimental and currently under development.
-The API surface is currently under going drastic braking changes with no guarantees on compatibility.
+The API surface is currently under going drastic breaking changes with no guarantees on compatibility.

 ## Using frs-client